GuyTeichman/DoubleBlind/README.rst

     :alt: logo

-DoubleBlind - blind and unblind microscopy files and images with DoubleBlind.
+DoubleBlind is a software tool that automatically and reversibly replaces file names with random strings to help experimenters quantify microscopy experiments blindly and maintain experimental integrity.